-7 Design (DSN)
+7 Design

-As stated within Section 3, the Plan forms part of a significant change to the application of planning policy in Bermuda.
-At the heart of this change will be employing a holistic, design-led approach to development.
-This approach will be guided by the placemaking principles set out within Policy STR.1, and expanded upon within Appendix 3.
+As stated within Section 3, the Plan establishes a significant change to the application of planning policy in Bermuda.
+At the heart of this change is a holistic, design-led approach to development which is guided by the placemaking principles set out within Policy STR.1 and expanded upon within Appendix 2.

-In order to create successful places it is important to understand the existing circumstances, including how an area works in terms of pedestrian and vehicular movement, the key views and vistas, the historical and cultural heritage associations of the area, the established built fabric, street orientation and the opportunities which these issues collectively present for future development.
+To create successful places, it is important to understand the existing circumstances, including how an area works in terms of pedestrian and vehicular movement, the key views and vistas, the historical and cultural heritage associations of the area, the established built fabric, street orientation and the opportunities which these issues collectively present for future development.
 Placemaking is a method of ensuring that these issues are considered in the round and it is hoped that this design-led approach to development will improve the social and environmental qualities of the City, with the resultant knock-on economic benefits.

 Positioning design issues at the centre of the decision-making process means that developers will be increasingly required to competently and comprehensively explain how placemaking principles have been applied in devising design solutions.
 This information may be required in the form of a design statement.
-Where the Department requires such information, it will be a pivotal part of the decision-making process and therefore we will require quality and carefully considered submissions.
+Where the Department requires such information, it will be a pivotal part of the decision-making process and therefore high-quality and carefully considered submissions will be required.

-In keeping with our intention to adopt a balanced approach to decision-making, we have taken the bold step of proposing the removal of the traditional design constraints which have been imposed within the City in terms of building heights and upper storey setbacks.
-Such an approach comes with a greater level of responsibility for all stakeholders, and must be carefully managed to ensure that this change is not exploited and it achieves the intended outcomes.
-The proposed removal of these design parameters should therefore not be construed as the Department abandoning the principles behind those design parameters; we simply believe that there is a better way of effectively addressing those issues through enabling a case-by-case assessment of a site and its surroundings.
-In turn, this provides greater flexibility to produce innovative and exciting designs which breathe new life into the City.
+In keeping with the adoption of a balanced approach to decision-making, the traditional design constraints which have been imposed within the City in terms of building heights and upper storey setbacks have not been employed within this Plan.
+Such an approach comes with a greater level of responsibility for all stakeholders and must be carefully managed to ensure that this change achieves the intended outcomes.
+The removal of these design parameters should not be construed as the Department abandoning the principles behind those design parameters; but rather that there is a better way of effectively addressing those issues through enabling a case-by-case assessment of a site and its surroundings.
+In turn, this provides greater flexibility to produce innovative and exciting designs which breathe new life into the City, which should be embraced by designers and developers.